A comprehensive education that builds a foundation for tomorrow’s firearms industry professionals

 To earn an Associate of Science in Firearms Technology degree, a student must do the following:

-• Complete at least 15 credit hours of general education coursework
+- Complete at least one credit hour of student success coursework

-• Complete 3 credit hours of general business coursework
+- Complete at least 15 credit hours of general education coursework

 Completion of the Associate of Science in Firearms Technology degree does not require additional specialized training, practicum, or externships.

-Andrew Maynard2023 SDI Graduate, Certificate in Firearms Technology - Gunsmithing
+Rodeo McCumber2023 SDI Graduate, Associate of Science in Firearms Technology

 Scholarships